warrenfalk/rocksdb-sharp/README.md

 plus some helper wrappers on those to aid in marshaling and exception handling (mid level) plus an idiomatic C# class hierarchy for ease of use (high level).

-The high level wrapper will be patterned after the RocksJava implementation where possible and appropriate.

 ### Example (High Level)

 ```csharp